Strategyproof and Proportionally Fair Facility Location: Strategyproof and Proportionally Fair Mechanisms.

-\subsection{Characterization of PF, UFS, Proportional, and strategyproof mechanisms}
+\subsection{Characterization of PF, UFS, Proportional, and strategyproof mechanisms.}

 We now show that strategyproofness and PF are compatible and can be achieved via the ``Uniform Phantom'' mechanism.
 By Proposition~\ref{prop: UFS implies unanimity} this also implies that UFS and, hence, proportionality, IFS, and unanimity can be attained simultaneously.
-The Uniform Phantom mechanism is obtained from the general class of Phantom mechanisms (Definition~\ref{def: phantom}) by locating the phantoms at $\frac{j}{n}$ for $j=1, \ldots, n-1$.
+The Uniform Phantom mechanism is obtained from the general class of Phantom mechanisms (Definition~\ref{def: phantom}) by locating the $(n-1)$ phantoms at $\frac{jL}{n}$ for $j=1, \ldots, n-1$.
 Figure~\ref{figure:rules} provides an illustration of the mechanism.
-This mechanism is the focus of~\cite{FPPV21}; later we provide a discussion of the similarities and differences between our results and those of~\cite{FPPV21}.
+This mechanism is the focus of~\citet{FPPV21}; later we provide a discussion of the similarities and differences between our results and those of~\citeauthor{FPPV21}. {} \begin{definition}[Uniform Phantom mechanism] Given $\boldsymbol{x}\in X$, the Uniform Phantom mechanism $f_{\text{Unif}}$ locates the facility at